-The burst bit is used to determine if the RX FIFO access is a single byte access or a burst access.
+The burst bit is used to determine if the FIFO access is a single byte access or a burst access.
 The single byte access method expects a header byte with the burst bit set to zero and one data byte.
 After the data byte, a new header byte is expected; hence, CSn can remain low.
 The burst access method expects one header byte and then consecutive data bytes until terminating the access by setting CSn high.

-The following header bytes access the RX FIFO:
+The following header bytes access the FIFOs:

+- 0x3F: Single byte access to TX FIFO

+- 0x7F: Burst access to TX FIFO

-- 0xBF: Single byte access to RX FIFO - 0xFF: Burst access to RX FIFO
+- 0xBF: Single byte access to RX FIFO

+- 0xFF: Burst access to RX FIFO